 Have students use the Wixie paint tools to create a custom profile image for their Wixie account.
-Search “profile” at your Wixie home page for a Profile Image template you can assign to students.
-When they are done painting, they can simply go to the Edit menu and choose Make Profile Image.
+Assign the Profile Image template to students to get started quickly.

 This also makes it easy to distinguish between students when you are viewing projects in your class list in Wixie.

-The Wixie Help includes a Table Tent tutorial.
-Have students follow the directions to paint and label a picture and add their name and images to show their interests.
+Have students design an all-about-me table tent.
+Students follow the directions to paint and label a picture and add their name and images to show their interests.
 Print work as a table tent to put on desks at school or make home learning feel more like being in class at school.